diehlpk/diehlpk.github.io/cv/index.md

 49. --, A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Experimental validation.
 XVII International Conference on Computational Plasticity, Fundamentals, and Applications (COMPLAS 23), 05.09-07.09 2023, Barcelona, Spain.
 50. --, Evaluating HPX and Kokkos on RISC-V using an Astrophysics Application Octo-Tiger.
 Second International workshop on RISC-V for HPC held in conjunction with the International Conference on High Performance Computing, Network, Storage, and Analysis 2023, 13.11 2023, Denver, US.
 [Slides](https://www.slideshare.net/PatrickDiehl3/evaluating-hpx-and-kokkos-on-riscv-using-an-astrophysics-application-octotiger)
 51. --, HPX with Spack and Singularity Containers: Evaluating Overheads for HPX/Kokkos using an astrophysics application.
 Workshop on Asynchronous Many-Task Systems and Applications 2024, 14.02-16.02 2024, Knoxville, US.
 [Slides](https://doi.org/10.5281/zenodo.10667429)
+52. --.
+Evaluating HPX and Kokkos on RISC-V using an Astrophysics Application Octo-Tiger.
+21th Annual Workshop on Charm++ and Its Application, 25.04-26.04 2024, Champaign, USA.
+53. --, Is RISC-V ready for HPC workloads? (random access talk).
+Salishan Conference on High Speed Computing, 22.04-25.04 2024, Lincoln Beach, USA.

 ###### Raw experimental data
 1. Ilyass Tabiai, Rolland Delorme, Patrick Diehl, Louis Laberge Lebel, & Martin Lévesque.
 (2018).
 PMMA 3 point bending test until failure loaded in displacement [Data set](http://doi.org/10.5281/zenodo.1172068).
 Zenodo